How to integrate and manage your company's Microsoft Teams integration with Lattice

 In the same way, users can customize their individual notification preferences.

 If the admin has enabled Microsoft Teams and email notifications, employees will have the option to choose their preferred method on how they would like to be notified.

 To change these settings, employees need to follow the below steps:

-Step 1: Select your name on the right-hand corner and click on "Settings."
+Step 1: Select your name on Account and click on "Settings."

 Step 2: Select the type of desired way of notification: Microsoft Teams or Email for Reviews, Goals, Updates, 1:1s, Feedback, and Surveys and save changes.